Thorium/WebsitePlayground/specifications/Deployment.md

 ### Database ###

 - First install [MariaDB](https://downloads.mariadb.org/).
 Version 10.0.20 or later.
+(MySQL should work as well, it's just a non-free version of MariaDB.)
+For different databases see the end of this file.
 - Ensure that the server is in the path: mysql -command should work.
 - (Ensure that the server is running.
 To start server e.g. on Mac, run: `mysql.server start`.)
 - Create a user and a database.
 To login to server: `mysql -u root -p`